nmathey/RealT_OfflinePortfolio/README.md

 # RealT_OfflinePortfolio
 Consolidate an offline version of your RealT properties portfolio

-***This is a work in progress / sandbox personnal development*** I'm not a dev so forgive the quick and dirty style ;)
+***This is a work in progress / sandbox personal development*** I'm not a dev so forgive the quick and dirty style ;)

-## **Current limitations/requierements**
+## **Current limitations/requirements**

  * Gnosis network only
  * Need a RealT API key
  * If Token not found in RealT API, exiting without updating transactions JSON file
- * Need to manually update purchase/sell for each new transactiosn price once transactions JSON file generated/updated
+ * Need to manually update purchase/sell for each new transaction price once transactions JSON file generated/updated

 ## **Current usage**